 Now you can create an application to receive SMS messages (follow our Quickstart guide for details).

 Haven’t tried Plivo yet?
-Getting started is easy and only takes 5 minutes!
+Getting started is easy and takes only five minutes.
 Sign up today.